 There’s no denying it: Western North Carolina was made for adventurers.
 After all, this land is the Gateway to the Smokies.
-It’s where the meandering Blue Ridge Parkway carves through the scenic Great Smoky Mountains National Park, opening up its valleys, ridges and waterways to be uncovered by eager explorers.
+It’s where the meandering Blue Ridge Parkway carves through the scenic Great Smoky Mountains National Park, opening up its valleys, ridges, and waterways to be uncovered by eager explorers.
 In other words, if you’re looking for outdoor recreation in the mountains, you’ll find everything you’re dreaming of here.
 With so much to choose from, we know it can be overwhelming to start planning a trip.
-So, we complied a comprehensive list of our favorite activities that we recommend you try, too.
+So, we compiled a comprehensive list of our favorite activities that we recommend you try, too.

 This is a given, right?
-No matter where you find yourself in Western North Carolina, you’re never more than a few miles from an easily-accessible trailhead that will lead you to a view that’s totally worth the effort.
-Follow these family-friendly hiking itineraries to discover spectacular landscape views of the Smokies, picture-perfect picnic spots and hidden waterfalls.
+No matter where you find yourself in Western North Carolina, you’re never more than a few miles from an easily accessible trailhead that will lead you to a view that’s totally worth the effort.
+Follow these family-friendly hiking itineraries to discover spectacular landscape views of the Smokies, picture-perfect picnic spots, and hidden waterfalls.

 It’s one thing to see the Smokies through the car windows on a road trip.
 It’s a whole different experience while you’re on horseback.
 This way, you can see trails and ridges you couldn’t see from the backseat of a car—kind of brings a whole new meaning to “Hay Now,” doesn’t it?

 In an effort to encourage trout fishing as a heritage tourism activity, Maggie Valley and Waynesville joined other local governments as Mountain Heritage Trout Water Cities, providing public access to trout streams running along Soco Road.
 Take a look at these fishing spots to get a jump-start on planning your trip.
 We only ask that you comply with all North Carolina fishing regulations.